cnavotka/ruta40/README.md

 ### Contact
 * This page will allow the user to be in touch to clarify any doubt and help it to organise the journey around Ruta 40.

+### Future Implementations

+* Newsletter subscription
+* Add a blog section that the users can leave comments or experiences
+* Create 404 error page
+* Expand content with places to stay and things to do and give users the option to rate them

 ## Technologies used
 The technologies used are:
 * Gitpod